avasthiabhyudaya/rock-paper-scissors/README.md

 * Improved my **understanding of JavaScript functions** (organization, workspaces, scopes, calling, invoking, breaking down into smaller ones..).
 * Learned how to create and use Slider buttons.
 * Learned how to use sound and enable and disable it using the slider button.
+* Learned how to use box and text shadows in transitions.

 ### Summary
 * The game has a **responsive layout**.